nsauton/concordance/README.md

 positional arguments:
   input_file  Text file to build the concordance from
 options:
-  -h, --help  show this help message and exit
+  -h, --help  show help message and exit
-  --print     Print output to terminal instead of writing to file
+  --print     Print output to terminal instead of writing to output file

 text files used for the input_file are found in the files/ folder
 By default, output is written to a file named <input_file>_concordance.txt in the same directory as the input file.